apify/actor-vector-database-integrations/README.md

    optional = true
    ```

-1. Create a new actor in the `actors` directory, e.g. `actors/pgvector` and add the following files:
+1. Create a new Actor in the `actors` directory, e.g. `actors/pgvector` and add the following files:
-   - `README.md` - the actor documentation
+   - `README.md` - the Actor documentation
-   - `.actor/actor.json` - the actor definition
+   - `.actor/actor.json` - the Actor definition
-   - `.actor/input_schema.json` - the actor input schema
+   - `.actor/input_schema.json` - the Actor input schema
    -
-1. Create a pydantic model for the actor input schema.
+1. Create a pydantic model for the Actor input schema.
 Edit Makefile to generate the input schema from the model:
    ```bash
     datamodel-codegen --input $(DIRS_WITH_ACTORS)/pgvector/.actor/input_schema.json --output $(DIRS_WITH_CODE)/src/models/pgvector_input_model.py  --input-file-type jsonschema  --field-constraints
    ```